pyccel/pyccel/docs/tutorials/testing_kernels.rst

    :start-after: # INTEGRATE_GRID
    :end-before: # END_INTEGRATE_GRID

-Here we have tested the integration of multiple functions but we can see that (especially in an interactive environment) it is simpler to use a Python function to specify what should be integrated.
+Here we have tested the integration of multiple expressions (seen in comments) but we can see that (especially in an interactive environment) it is simpler to use a Python function to specify what should be integrated during a testing phase.

 ---------------------
 Compiling with Pyccel
 ---------------------

-If we define a local lambda with the expected name (`test_func`) we can now use `epyccel` to get a compiled version of the general integration routine, specific to this test kernel:
+If we define a free function or a lambda function with the expected name (`test_func`) we can now use `epyccel` to get a compiled version of the general integration routine, specific to this test kernel:

 .. literalinclude:: ./testing_kernels.py
    :language: python